mohammed-adl/flash-trading-simulator/Readme.md

 - Maintain detailed trade history and insights to refine strategies.
 - Search for stocks globally or in your personal watchlist, with real-time updates.

+### AI-Powered Trading Assistant

+- Integrated OpenAI assistant that analyzes your current portfolio positions.
+- Real-time access to your holdings and live market prices.
+- Conversational interface for asking questions about your positions.
+- Get insights on portfolio performance and individual stock holdings.

 ### Global Data Fetching & Caching System

 - Periodically fetches global stock prices and caches them in memory to minimize API calls.